HL7/C-CDA-Examples/Health Concerns/Health Concerns Link to Problems Section with linkHTML/Readme.md

 ###Comments

-* This is an example of how to link a concern to a problem in the problem list section.
+* This is an example of how to link a concern to a problem in the problem list section with linkHTML.

 ###Custodian